14 October 2024

 • shipments: This refers to the underlying view from which the data is being pulled.
 In SQL terms, this would be similar to a table or dataset that contains fields like avg_delivery_time and carrier.
 As mentioned, in MQL, views are often not explicitly mentioned but are inferred from the metric definitions.

-Turn natural ambiguity into scalable productivity
+Turning natural ambiguity into scalable productivity

 Business users will inevitably phrase their questions in different ways, so teaching the model to recognise synonyms - such as “revenue” being used interchangeably with “sales” or “income” - lets the LLM tackle multi-step questions, without needing a pre-written query for this exact scenario.
 If someone asks, "How much revenue was lost to customer churn in the last 6 months?”, a trained LLM should be able to generate a query combining both revenue and churn metrics.